ULL-ESIT-PL/pegjs-strip/README.md

 <img src="https://nodei.co/npm/pegjs-strip.png?downloads=true&stars=true" alt=""/>

-pegjs-strip is a utility for removing Javascript code fragments from the specified PEG.js grammer file.
+pegjs-strip is a utility for removing Javascript code fragments from the specified PEG.js grammar file.

 The utility removes all code-related statements such as the initializer block, actions and labels.
 The semantic predicate `&{<code>}` and `!{<code>}` are replaced with `&{return true;}` or `!{return false;}` respectively.